pAnhTri/will-you-be-my-boba/README.md

 - **Anything Local?** Enable your browser's geolocation to find out which shops are the closest to you!
 - **Check Local Shops:** Curious about your favorite spot?
 See what the community thinks of their menu!
 - **Share Your Favorites:** Be part of the boba-loving network—recommend your go-to drink and where to find it.
+- **Build Your Boba Journey:** Create an account to keep track of your reviews, edit them anytime, and curate your personal boba history.
+Your opinions matter, and now they're always at your fingertips!

 **What are you waiting for?
 Explore, share, and sip with Will You Be My Boba!**